MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/community-hub-contribute.md

 # Contribute to the community hub
 <!--3555935, 3555936-->
-The community hub fosters creativity by building on others work and having other people build on yours.
+[Community hub](community-hub.md) fosters creativity by building on others work and having other people build on yours.
 GitHub already has industry-wide processes and tools built for sharing.
 Now, the community hub can leverage those tools directly in the Configuration Manager console as foundational pieces for driving this new community.
-You can share the following objects for use by others in the community:
+You can share the following objects for use by others in the Configuration Manager community:

 [!INCLUDE [Community hub object type information](includes/community-hub-object-types.md)]